Skip to main content

 Sweet 16 / 17 territory.
 Photo backdrop matters more than decorations.
 Ride-home logistics for guests who do not drive yet.

-48 tasks for this band
+48 tasks total

 • Plan the photo backdrop (sweet 16 / 17 parties center on photos)